Kristo Strickler

 Kristofer Montero Strickler (born September 5, 1998) is an American professional soccer player who plays as a forward.

 Career

 Youth

 Strickler spent four years playing club soccer with local side Blast FC between 2013 and 2017, as well as playing in high school with Saint Charles Preparatory School.

-College & Amateur
+College and amateur

 In 2017, Strickler began playing college soccer at Virginia Tech.
 Over four seasons with the Hokies, Strickler made 74 appearances, scoring 28 goals and tallying 10 assists.
 He also earned honors including; First team All-ACC in 2020, First team VaSID in 2018 and 2020, and Second team All-ACC in 2018 and 2019.

 During the 2019 season, Strickler also appeared in the USL League Two for Dayton Dutch Lions, scoring a goal and tallying a single assist in 5 appearances.

 MLS SuperDraft

 On January 21, 2021, Strickler was selected 30th overall in the 2021 MLS SuperDraft by Houston Dynamo.
 However, he was not signed by the club.